CassandraMaldonado/CassandraMaldonado/README.md

 ## 💻 Data and AI Projects

 - **[LLM Healthcare](https://github.com/CassandraMaldonado/LLM_Healthcare)**
-  Fine-tuned biomedical LLMs (LLaMA-MedX) with LoRA/QLoRA on datasets like PubMedQA and RadQA.
+  Fine-tuned biomedical LLMs (LLaMA-MedX and GPT-OSS) with LoRA/QLoRA on datasets like PubMedQA and RadQA.
   Built a retrieval-augmented generation pipeline with safety and grounding evaluation to support clinical QA.
   **Tech Stack:** Python, Hugging Face, Transformers, FAISS, LangChain